 - Once you are satisfied with the consistency of your liquid soap, add a few drops of essential oil and/or coloring, if desired.
 The essential oil content should not exceed 2 percent of the recipe; 1 percent if children will be using it.

-- Then, pour your soap into your soap dispensers, and enjoy.
+- Pour your soap into your soap dispensers, and enjoy.

-A bottle of liquid soap usually costs around $3, while a bar of soap may cost as little as 50 cents.
+A bottle of liquid soap can cost more than $3, while a bar of soap may cost as little as 50 cents.
 That means it is at least 83 percent cheaper to make your own liquid soap.
 If you go through one bottle a month, that is a savings of $30 a year.
 Shop sales and use coupons, and you could save even more.

 - Want to make a bigger or smaller batch?
 Use one cup of water for every ounce of soap flakes.